marcomq/tauri-plugin-deno/README.md

 - add `window.document.body.innerText = await callFunction("greetJs", "hello world")` to get the output of the backend javascript function `greetJs` with parameter `hello world`
 - alternatively use `window.document.body.innerText = window.__TAURI__.deno.callFunction("greetJs", ["hello world"])` directly, without import, if you want to use old style javascript

-Input parameters are not limited to strings, you can also use numbers or arrays.
-The return value currently always needs to be a string.
+Input and output parameters are not limited to strings, you can also use numbers or arrays.

 ## Security considerations